NSF-MRI-Solar

 This position paper reviews conventional PV-fault-detection techniques and presents a computer-vision workflow for thermal anomaly identification using infrared imagery.
 By applying image-processing transformations—such as Hough-based panel segmentation—on a curated thermal benchmark dataset, the method automates defect discovery with high precision and low false-alarm rates [1].
 “Anomaly Detection (Research Approach)” figure outlines the PV anomaly detection approach using unsupervised ML.
 “Anomaly Detection” figure shows actual detection results.

-Figure Caption: Anomaly Detection (Research Approach)
+Figure 1: Anomaly Detection (Research Approach)

-Figure Caption: Anomaly Detection
+Figure 2: Anomaly Detection

 MRI Equipment Acquisitions